terpstra/atomic-dict/README.md

-# Atomic-Dict: A library for lock-free shared 64-bit dictionary
+# Atomic-Dict: A library for lock-free shared 64-bit dictionaries

 Atomic-Dict provides a shared Map[Int, Int] for 64-bit integer values.
 Create an AtomicDict(), fork, then update keyed values using atomic operations.